Brighton & Hove Philharmonic Society

 Nicolas Chisholm began his musical training while at Christ’s Hospital School from where he won a choral scholarship to St John’s College, Cambridge.
 He studied with Wilfred Brown, Sir Peter Pears, Ryland Davies and Jane Manning.
 He attended the Britten-Pears School in Snape in 1980 and 1981, specialising in Oratorio and English Song.

 Nicolas Chisholm continued to maintain a professional singing career whilst running the Yehudi Menuhin School.
 He has sung with many of the choral societies in the South of England, and recently given a number of solo recitals.
 He was a founder member of New Sussex Opera singing several roles, and before that was with Opera 70 singing the eponymous hero in Britten’s Albert Herring and Captain McHeath in the Beggar’s Opera.
 He also directed Mozart’s Don Giovanni.

 He is a governor of St Paul’s Girls’ School and chairman of the Education Committee.
-Until recently was a Governor of the Royal Ballet School and Chairman of the National Association of Music and Dance Schools.
+Last year he was President of the Incorporated Society of Musicians, and until recently he was a Governor of the Royal Ballet School and Chairman of the National Association of Music and Dance Schools.
 He ran the Stoke d’Abernon Festival in 1996 and 2006, and in that same year completed a Concert Hall at the Yehudi Menuhin School in memory of its founder, Yehudi Menuhin.

 He was awarded the MBE in 2011 for services to Music Education.